easysqweasy/FreeDOOM-Equestria/README.md

 # DOOM Equestria for GZDoom

-This is the development version, updates can come at any time, this version does NOT represent the final version;
+This is the development version, so it may contain bugs and errors;
+Updates can happen at any time, this version does NOT represent the final version;

 # Credits
 See "CREDITS.txt" for more detailed credits;